 - a note can hold one 'variable' or several, assuming each is kept in a separate attribute.
 Which makes most sense is mainly down to personal choice.

 - you do not need to make a $SalesTax attribute just to hold the sales tax variable.
-Again whether you so so is a matter of personal style - there's no right or wrong way.
+Again whether you do so is a matter of personal style; there is no right or wrong way.

 - if you have, say a lot of number variables, it probably makes less sense to gives them each an attribute.
 Rather, use something like $NumberVariable, and store each variable in that attribute within a suitably named notes, allowing you to reference things in a manner like $NumberVariable(varLocal_Sales_Tax)